jgehrcke/gipc/docs/index.rst

 The same can be done with the latest development version of ``gipc`` which can be downloaded from `bitbucket <https://bitbucket.org/jgehrcke/gipc>`_.

-Once installed, you should be able to remove gipc manually or via ``pip uninstall gipc``.
+Once installed, you can remove gipc via ``pip uninstall gipc`` or manually.

 Requirements